GitHubRulesOK/SumatraPDF-Plus/README.md

 		Key = P
 	]
 ```
-THe older scripted needs are now likely found in 3.6+ so most older ones have been removed.
+The older scripted needs are now likely found in 3.6+ so most older ones have been removed.

  Plus Functions list
 --------------------